robohydra/robohydra/tutorial/next/advanced/index.md

 Now, create a new directory `fake-assets-unversioned` with the same files, but renaming them to `search_dropdown_homepage.png` and `logo_homepage.normal.png`.
-Once you have the new files, start RoboHydra again with `robohydra ddg.conf`.
+Once you have the new files, start RoboHydra again with `robohydra -n -P ddg`.
 Everything should keep working as before, and will keep working even if DuckDuckGo changes the version number in the URLs.